 Glushkov continued, “too many deaths [of Russian exiles] have been happening.”
 And now he is one of them.

 RedState first covered Skripal’s poisoning on Sunday.
-Yesterday, Sarah Lee provided an update, as British Prime Minister Theresa May told Parliament it was “highly likely” Russia was involved in the poisoning.
+Yesterday, RedState front-page contributor Sarah Lee provided an update, as British Prime Minister Theresa May told Parliament it was “highly likely” Russia was involved in the poisoning.
 May gave Russia until the end of today to respond, stating that otherwise the U.K. would view the poisoning as “an unlawful use of force by the Russian state against the United Kingdom.”

 Scotland Yard has issued a statement that “there is no evidence to suggest a link to the incident in Salisbury.”

-Currently, the White House reaction to Skripal’s poisoning was “as soon as we get the facts straight, if we agree with them, we will condemn Russia or whoever it may be,” but it has not yet commented on this most recent death.
+The White House reaction to Skripal’s poisoning was “as soon as we get the facts straight, if we agree with them, we will condemn Russia or whoever it may be,” but it has not yet commented on this most recent death.

 The views expressed here are those of the author and do not represent those of any other individual or entity.
 Follow Sarah on Twitter: @sarahmquinlan.